learn-co-students/sf-web-102819/19-rails-forms-rest/README.md

 ## Use private methods 🤫

 - Private methods that aren’t to be called from outside the object
-- Only the object itself is supposed to use them internally, from other methods.
+- Only the object itself is supposed to use them internally, from other methods
-- In Ruby, not a hard rule, more a suggestion
+- In Ruby, not a hard rule, more a suggestion of use
+- Write helper methods to DRY code!

 ## Implement strong parameters 🔒